-This plant is special to me for many reasons: it grows anywhere I plant it, it is drought tolerant, is absolutely care free, it gets pretty lavender/pinkish flowers in late summer, it is insect resistant, it attracts butterfly’s and it has been in my family for generations.
+This plant is special to me for many reasons.
+It grows anywhere it’s planted, is drought tolerant, is absolutely care free, it gets pretty lavender/pinkish flowers in late summer that attracts butterflies and is insect resistant.
+This vintage sedum plant has been in my family for generations.

 We can track the plant back to the 1930’s and who knows where it came from before that.

-In August and September I can often find beautiful monarch and swallowtail butterflies lighting on the blossoms.
-They also attract little white cabbage moths which for some reason my youngest daughter always called garbage butterfly’s… she loved chasing those garbage butterflies 🙂
+Making the sedum even more special is that in August and September I often find beautiful monarch and swallowtail butterflies lighting on the blossoms.
+They also attract little white cabbage moths which for some reason my youngest daughter always called garbage butterflies … she loved chasing those garbage butterflies 🙂

 Recommended for full sun, I find sedum grows anywhere I plant it, including shady locations.